Database Drivers

 // "my""table"

-$tables = $driver->listTables($pdo);
+$tables = $driver->listTables($connection);

 // Queries sqlite_master, excludes sqlite_* internal tables.

-$schema = $driver->readSchema($pdo, 'posts');
+$schema = $driver->readSchema($connection, 'posts');

 // Uses PRAGMA table_info() and PRAGMA index_list().

-$fks = $driver->readForeignKeys($pdo);
+$fks = $driver->readForeignKeys($connection);

 // Uses PRAGMA foreign_key_list() for each table.DriverFactory

-DriverFactory auto-detects the correct driver from a PDO connection's driver name attribute.
+DriverFactory auto-detects the correct driver from DatabaseConnection::driverName().

 use Merql\Driver\DriverFactory;

-$pdo = new PDO('mysql:host=localhost;dbname=mydb', 'root', '');
+$connection = Connection::mysql('127.0.0.1', 'mydb', 'root', '');

-$driver = DriverFactory::create($pdo);
+$driver = DriverFactory::create($connection);

 // Returns MysqlDriver

-$driver = DriverFactory::create($pdo);
+$driver = DriverFactory::create($connection);

 Registering custom drivers